 Protein is a vital nutrient for development during pregnancy.
 Protein bars may be a good option for a new mom on the go, but are they safe?
 Which ones are the best choices?
 Can a pregnant mom eat protein bars?

-Keep reading to learn why protein is so important to pregnant moms, what roles protein bars can fill in her diet, and which ones to keep in your bag for a pick-me-up.
+Keep reading to learn why protein is so important to pregnant moms, what roles protein bars can fill in their diet, and which ones to keep in your bag for a pick-me-up.

 Can you eat protein bars while pregnant?